Doctor Who Am I

 Doctor Who Am I is a 2022 American documentary film about the legacy of the 1996 Doctor Who TV movie, its writer, Matthew Jacobs, and the American Doctor Who fandom.
-Vanessa Yuille and Jacobs directed and produced the documentary, and Daphne Ashbrook, Nicholas Briggs, Paul McGann, Eric Roberts, Paul Booth, Carl Zohan, May Charters, Ken Deep and Cat Hyaesia starred in it.
+Vanessa Yuille and Jacobs directed and produced the documentary, and Daphne Ashbrook, Nicholas Briggs, Paul McGann, Eric Roberts, Paul Booth, May Charters, Ken Deep and Cat Hyaesia starred in it.
 The film was released through Kaleidoscope Film Distribution in select UK cinemas on 27 October 2022, followed by a home media release on 28 November.

-Synopsis

-"In 1996, a Doctor Who TV movie was envisioned to lead the franchise into an exciting new future with a fresh direction, but it was met only by an outcry from disapproving fans.
-Now, follow the film’s infamous screenwriter, Matthew Jacobs, as he is reluctantly dragged back into the American 'Whoniverse' where, despite the brutal rejection of his work 25 years earlier, he unexpectedly finds himself a kindred part of this close-knit, yet vast, family of fans."

 Production

 The film project originated during the fiftieth anniversary of Doctor Who, nine years before the documentary's release, when interest in Jacobs spiked.
 Though he had "distanced [him]self from the fans", Yuille contacted him about creating the film.
 Jacobs initially believed the film would be mostly about the fans of Doctor Who, though Yuille "always knew it was going to be about him.”